-The King Kamehameha Celebration and Floral Parade kicks off with the draping of 13-foot lei on the statue of King Kamehameha I on June 11, the state holiday.
-The event continues on the following Saturday with a floral parade, entertainment and partying in the streets of Waikīkī.
+The King Kamehameha Celebration Floral Parade in early June includes the floral parade, entertainment and partying in the streets of Waikīkī.
 In late June dancers from Japan, the mainland United States and Hawai‘i swivel, swirl and sway during the King Kamehameha Hula Competition , held at the Neal S. Blaisdell Center.

 The Aloha Festivals —a huge-scale celebration that incorporates parades, lū‘au, pageants and entertainment on six islands in September—exposes participants to Hawaiian history and traditions, including food, music, dance and art.

-In October the Hawai‘i International Film Festival screens hundreds of productions, focusing particularly on Asian, Pacific Island and U.S. features, documentaries and videos.
+In November, one of the great things for couples to do is attend the Hawai‘i International Film Festival screens hundreds of productions, focusing particularly on Asian, Pacific Island and U.S. features, documentaries and videos.

 The soul-stirring sounds of taps hang in the air during Pearl Harbor Day Commemoration ceremonies on December 7 at the Pearl Harbor Visitor Center .
 Floral offerings, a rifle salute and a wreath presentation also honor those who perished during the attack.